novatel/novatel_oem7_driver/src/novatel_oem7_driver/doc/getting_started/binary_installation.rst

       sudo apt install ros-${ROS_DISTRO}-novatel-oem7-driver

-For example, on a ROS2 Jazzy installation, the command to install the driver would be:
+For example, on a ROS2 Kilted installation, the command to install the driver would be:

 ::

-   sudo apt install ros-jazzy-novatel-oem7-driver
+   sudo apt install ros-kilted-novatel-oem7-driver

 --------------